marhmm/mi_robot_mods/power_control/README.md

 Edit get_batt.py with the IPs from your robot (XXX...) and your autocontrol ESP module (YYY...).

+Take a look at https://tutorials-raspberrypi.de/raspberry-pi-funksteckdosen-433-mhz-steuern/ for schematics and setup

 ### Docker:

 1. Copy files in same folder

 2. Modify `steuerung.cpp` for your wireless socket codes and `get_batt.py` for robot IP and cleaning schedule.

 3. Go to folder and run: `docker build -t robot_control .`

 4. `docker run -itd -e TZ=Europe/Berlin --device=/dev/mem:/dev/mem --cap-add="SYS_RAWIO" --name=robot_control robot_control`